Air Canada suspends operations as flight attendants go on strike

 Flight attendants walked off the job around 1 a.m.
 EDT on Saturday.
 Around the same time, Air Canada said it would begin locking flight attendants out of airports.

-Federal Jobs Minister Patty Hajdu met with both the airline and union on Friday night and urged them to work harder to reach a deal “once and for all."
+Federal Jobs Minister Patty Hajdu met with both the airline and union late Friday and urged them to work harder to reach a deal “once and for all."

 “It is unacceptable that such little progress has been made.
 Canadians are counting on both parties to put forward their best efforts,” Hajdu said in a statement posted on social media.

-Pouliot, the spokesman for the union, said the union had a meeting with Hajdu and representatives from Air Canada earlier Friday evening.
+“They will intervene to bring the strike to an end.
+Why?
+Because it has happened 45 times from 1950 until now,” Lee said.
+“It is all because of the incredible dependency of Canadians.”

+“We’re so huge a country and it’s so disruptive when there is a strike of any kind in transportation,” Lee said.

-The federal government forced the country’s two major railroads into arbitration with their labor union last year during a work stoppage.
-The union that represents rail workers is suing, arguing the government is removing a union’s leverage in negotiations.
+The government forced the country’s two major railroads into arbitration with their labor union last year during a work stoppage.
+The union for the rail workers is suing, arguing the government is removing a union’s leverage in negotiations.

 The Business Council of Canada has urged the government to impose binding arbitration in this case, too.